Flamefork/fleet/README.md

 — When it's called with one arguments both symbols (fn-name and data) are bound to same value of this argument.

 Filters argument is vector of file-filter -> escape-fn pairs used to filter which files to process and with which escaping function.
-Masks could be defined as function, keyword or regex.
+File filters could be defined as function, string, regex, :fleet or :all.
+— Function should have one File argument and Boolean type.
+— String filter definition treated as `*.string.fleet` mask, e.g. `"js"` mask will match `update.js.fleet`.
+— Regex filter matches whole filename, e.g. `#".*.html"` will match `posts.html`.
-`:default` mask is treated as "others".
-If it is set all files (escept for .hidden ones) will be processed.
+— `:fleet` filter is treated as "others".
+If it is set all `*.fleet` files will be processed.
+— `:all` means, literally, all.

 ## Template Language